DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

 * Focused on integrity
 * ensures that actions performed at one security level do not affect the state or actions at another security level.
 This is achieved by predefining which subjects (users or processes) can access which objects (data or resources) and what actions they are allowed to perform.
 * Key aspects:
-  * Non-Interference:
+  * **_Non-Interferenc_**e:
     * core principle is that actions at a higher security level should not be visible or have any impact on lower security levels.
-  * Predetermined Access:
+  * **_Predetermined Access_**:
     * defines which subjects can access which objects and the specific actions they can perform on those objects.
-  * Domains:
+  * **_Domains_**:
     * Users can be grouped into domains based on their access rights, further ensuring separation and preventing interference between different groups.
-  * State Machines:
+  * **_State Machines_**:
     * can be viewed as a state machine that predetermines the possible states and transitions, preventing unauthorized changes to the system's state.
-* establishes a framework where different security levels operate independently, preventing any unintended influence or information leakage between them.
+* Establishes a framework where different security levels operate independently, preventing any unintended influence or information leakage between them.

 #### Sutherland Model

-* [nondeducibility model]((https://apps.dtic.mil/sti/pdfs/ADA462529.pdf)), introduced by Sutherland in 1986, is a security model focused on information flow within a system.
+* [non-deducibility model]((https://apps.dtic.mil/sti/pdfs/ADA462529.pdf)), introduced by Sutherland in 1986, is a security model focused on information flow within a system.
-* aims to ensure that information from a higher security level cannot be deduced or inferred from information at a lower security level, this achieved by defining security domains and preventing information leakage between them.
+* Aims to ensure that information from a higher security level cannot be deduced or inferred from information at a lower security level, this achieved by defining security domains and preventing information leakage between them.
-* Security Domains:
+* **Security Domains**:
-  * involves partitioning a system into security domains, often categorized as "high" and "low".
+  * involves partitioning a system into security domains, often categorized as `"high"` and `"low"`.
-* Information Flow:
+* **Information Flow**:
   * core idea is that information from the higher domain should not be deducible by observing only the lower domain.
   * Essentially, an attacker with access to only the lower domain should not be able to infer anything about the state of the higher domain.
-* Nondeducibility:
+* **Non-deducibility**:
   * property is achieved when the low-level observations do not reveal any unique information about the high-level state that is not already known.
 * Practical Implications:
-  * nondeducibility model can be applied to various systems, including those with multiple security domains, cyber-physical systems, and even automated vehicle platoons.
+  * Can be applied to various systems, including those with multiple security domains, cyber-physical systems, and even automated vehicle platoons.
-* Distinction from Noninterference:
+* **Distinction from Noninterference**:
-  While related, nondeducibility differs from noninterference.
-Noninterference focuses on preventing any interference between security levels, while nondeducibility specifically addresses the deducibility of high-level information from low-level observations.
+  * Noninterference focuses on preventing any interference between security levels
+  * Non-deducibility specifically addresses the deducibility of high-level information from low-level observations.
 * Example:
-  > * In a vehicle platoon, nondeducibility could be used to determine if an attacker could infer the actions of the control unit (high-level) by observing sensor data (low-level).
+  > * In a vehicle platfrom, nondeducibility could be used to determine if an attacker could infer the actions of the control unit (high-level) by observing sensor data (low-level).
 If the sensor data doesn't uniquely reveal the control unit's actions, the system is considered nondeducibility secure.
 * provides a framework for designing and analyzing systems where sensitive information must be protected from unauthorized deduction based on publicly available data.

-#### Grahan-Denning Model
+##### Graham-Denning Model

-* [Model](https://en.wikipedia.org/wiki/Graham%E2%80%93Denning_model) that is based on the Access Control Matrix
+* [Model](https://en.wikipedia.org/wiki/Graham%E2%80%93Denning_model) that is based on the Access Control Matrix/Rules-Based
 * a security model that articulates formal rules for managing computer security issues regarding processes and subjects.
 It revolves around building a system that governs how processes interact, focusing mainly on protection domains, objects, and the rules that specify rights.
 * Ensures secure information flow within a system
 * Maintains proper access rights